 Through inspiring project design and the core skill sets, you will have the opportunity to investigate both 2D and 3D and in the process, become a more innovative artist or designer.
 This journey will become the core part of your portfolio project development further on.
 There will be a Formative Assessment, which includes a Portfolio Review.

-Part 2 is a crucial part of your personal progress on the LAP Foundation Course in Art and Design.
-Before your Autumn Research Break all students will choose either:
+This is a crucial part of your personal progress on the LAP Foundation Course in Art and Design.
+Before your Autumn Research Break all students will start to consider either:

 PPB-Personal Portfolio Blog